MysticTempest/mcimport/README.md

 use, and that the most important motivation for using this converter is to *preserve* previously custom built objects and buildings, but *not* meant to preserve the gameplay style and feel of minecraft.
-As such, there are numerous blocks that are *not* converted 1:1 from MC to MT.
-A good example is Lapis Lazuli.
-LL ore will be converted to plain stone, and LL blocks into blue wool, simply because there is no reasonable equivalent in MT that is an actually useful block and not something created purely to copy MC.
-This project also aims to never convert blocks to "Unknown" nodes and strives to leave a playable are that is friendly for users performing a one-time conversion.
+This project aims to never convert blocks to "Unknown" nodes and strives to leave a playable are that is friendly for users performing a one-time conversion.

 - some flowers are approximations
 - double plants may end up being single node blocks
-- wood types are similarly not an exact copy
 - until fixed, beds, doors, fences, walls are likely broken
 - signs convert, but MT can't rotate them in 30 degree angles